Gender of God

 The gender of God can be viewed as a literal or as an allegorical aspect of a deity.

 In polytheistic religions, gods often have genders which would enable them to sexually interact with each other, and even with humans.

 Abrahamic religions worship a single God, which in most interpretations of Yahweh, God the Father, and Allah, is not believed to have a physical body.
 Though often referred to with gendered pronouns, many Abrahamic denominations use "divine gender" primarily as an analogy to better relate to the concept of God, with no sexual connotation.
-In Christian traditions with the concept of the Trinity, Jesus is believed to be a physical manifestation called God the Son, who is male.
-In Mormonism, God the Father is male and is married to the female Heavenly Mother.
+In Christian traditions with the concept of the Trinity, Jesus, who is male, is believed to be the physical manifestation of the pre-existent God the Son.